|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in Johannesburg, South Africa

-Upon your arrival at the Johannesburg International Airport, you will be met and transferred to our hotel in Pretoria.
+Upon your arrival at the Johannesburg International Airport, you will be met and transferred to our hotel in Hartbeespoort.
 We meet this evening for dinner and orientation.
-Overnight in Pretoria.
+Overnight in Hartbeespoort

-Day 2: Pretoria City Sites, De Wildt Cheetah and Wildlife Centre
+Day 2: De Wildt Cheetah and Wildlife Centre

-We enjoy Pretoria's sights before heading to the De Wildt Cheetah Centre.
+After a relaxing morning, we enjoy a stroll through the local market before heading to the De Wildt Cheetah Centre where we will receive an introduction to this special place.
 De Wildt has an extensive community outreach and education programme and a strategic breeding plan.
 The Trust conducts research on wildlife disease and nutrition and in South Africa it has implemented a national plan for the conservation of free roaming cheetahs as well as Wild Dogs, the second most endangered carnivore in Africa.
-We spend our time at the De Wildt Cheetah Project learning about cheetahs, wild dogs and others animals at the centre with many opportunities to see these animals up close.
-Overnight in De Wildt Cheetah Project.
+Overnight in Hartbeespoort.

 Day 5: Kruger National Park - Full day safari